ncbi/cxx-toolkit/pages/ch_cmconfig.md

         NCBI_uses_toolkit_libraries(blastinput)
     NCBI_end_app()

 Note that NCBIptb is not an inseparable part of the Toolkit.
 It is possible to take it from one tree and the prebuilt Toolkit from another one.
-In the this case, you need to specify the location of the prebuilt Toolkit explicitely - by defining *NCBI_EXTERNAL_TREE_ROOT*:
+In this case, you need to specify the location of the prebuilt Toolkit explicitely - by defining *NCBI_EXTERNAL_TREE_ROOT*:

     cmake_minimum_required(VERSION 3.20)